Choonster/luabnet_tools/README.md

+DISCLAIMER: This module is not yet complete.
+It may change dramatically between now and release.

 luabnet is a Lua library for retrieving data from Blizzard Entertainment's Battle.net Community Platform API.

 This module implements utility functions used by the luabnet_wow and luabnet_d3 modules (luabnet_d3 has not yet been created).